 The high ceiling lends to the open feeling of the bustling main dining room.
 The show kitchen is the centerpiece of a restaurant concept pulled straight from the set of the widely popular Hell's Kitchen.
-The elaborate setup blends into a long bar alive with a Vegas Vibe, and the adjacent dining rooms adorned with large windows frame the Las Vegas strip, while firmly planting your palate in the mind of Gordon Ramsay.
+The elaborate setup blends into a long bar alive with a Vegas vibe, and the adjacent dining rooms adorned with large windows frame the Las Vegas strip, while firmly planting your palate in the mind of Gordon Ramsay.

 Hell’s Kitchen is open daily for lunch and dinner in the Roman Plaza just outside the lobby.

 If we had to choose one of Gordon Ramsay's Restaurants as a favorite, it would be his steak joint.
-Of course, we would order the fish and chips and have 3 cocktails to go along with those crispy critters.
+Of course, we would order the fish and chips and have three cocktails to go along with those crispy critters.
 The room is full of energy and the bar area is a favorite on the Las Vegas strip for a meal.
 The beef is good, the drinks are fine, and the atmosphere is a party on the verge of breaking out.
 You'll need to call ahead and get a reservation if you plan on having a meal in the dining room.
 It is a hot ticket.

 Gordon Ramsay Pub and Grill at Caesars Palace

 The energy and atmosphere are very casual but the prices are a bit on the high side.
 Stick with the pub menu and you'll find plenty of opportunities to have an affordable meal to go along with your multiple pints.
-Lunch is easier to get in to find a table but dinner and late night are when the bar area is really a lot of fun.Continue to 5 of 5 below.
+Lunch is easier to get in to find a table but dinner and late night are when the bar area is really a lot of fun.

 Here you'll find fish and chips and shakes and fried chicken in a convenient fast food shop that helps you pack in another snack into your Las Vegas vacation.